kinggeorges12/JellyBridge/README.md

 Access the plugin configuration at: `http://your-jellyfin-server/Plugins/JellyBridge/ConfigurationPage`

+### Usage

+The plugin includes a modern, responsive web interface for configuration.
+Follow these steps to get started:

+1. **Configure the plugin** through the web interface with your Jellyseerr credentials and directory paths
+2. **Create JellyBridge Library** in Jellyfin with the options suggested on the plugin configuration page
+3. **Test the connection** to ensure Jellyseerr is accessible
+4. **Enable the plugin** and trigger an initial sync
+5. **Mark movies or series as favorites** in Jellyfin to automatically request downloads

 The plugin provides a comprehensive web-based configuration interface with the following sections:

 ### Main Configuration